How Much Is President Joe Biden Worth?

 Biden was elected to the Senate from the state of Delaware in 1972 when he was 29, becoming one of the youngest senators in history.
 His first wife and young daughter were killed in an automobile accident only weeks after his appointment, an event that influenced his decision to commute to the Senate by train.

 During his time in the Senate, Biden presided over several governmental boards, serving as chairman of the Senate Foreign Relations Committee and chairman of the Senate Judiciary Committee.
-He ran for president twice, once for the 1988 race and again for the 2008 presidential election.
+He ran for president twice before, once for the 1988 race and again for the 2008 presidential election.
+Biden served as vice president under President Barack Obama from 2009 to 2017.
+He started his term as president of the United States on Inauguration Day, Jan.
+20, 2021.

 Some of Biden’s political highlights include: